emilietonnessen/react-search/NOTE.md

 - Added 'cors' to the server as I was getting an error in console with CORS.

 ## What is the extra branch?
-I might have misunderstood the third exercise as I was trying to implement a search function in the url, but ran out of time and knowledge to implement that.
+I might have misunderstood the third exercise as I was trying to implement a search function in the url*, but ran out of time and knowledge to implement that.

-(if you would type  this "http://localhost:3000/?search=amundsen") in the url, then you would get "amundsen" in the search field and search result)
+*(if you would type  this "http://localhost:3000/?search=amundsen") in the url, then you would get "amundsen" in the search field and search result)